Mark Hudon on "Full Tilt", 5.11a, 1979. ...

 Driving up from Donner Lake, Black Wall is the first rock formation you come to on the right side sitting high above the road.
 If you are driving from the west, you would exit at the Soda Springs/Donner Pass Road exit off of I-80.
 Continue on Donner Pass Road east for several miles to reach to the Donner Summit area.
 You will pass many climbing formations as you drive down the hill.
 Black Wall will be the very last one on the left side.
 There is a small parking pull off area.
 There are two ways to approach the cliffs.
 For climbs on the left side, follow a small trail that begins up a little from the parking area.
 The trail meanders up and eventually you just climb boulder to boulder to get through the boulder field heading straight up to the cliffs.
 To gain the right side, it is easier to follow a small trail just left of a small creek.
 Follow trail and creek bed to a point where the trail turns left to the base of the wall.
 Approach is about 10-15 minutes if you are acclimated to the higher 7000' altitude.
 If you are arriving from the Bay area, expect the approach to be a little tiring!
 Beautiful rock in a beautiful setting!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Wall:

 Labyrinth 5.6 4c 14 V 12 S 4b Trad, 3 pitches, 200'